Don’t Leave It Up To Luck

 When pets get separated from their families, microchips are a one-way ticket home.

 A microchip is a tiny device, about the size of a grain of rice, that is placed under the skin using a needle – just like a vaccine.
 They contain a unique 9, 10 or 15-digit identification number (think of it like your pet’s social security number).
 When scanned at a vet clinic or animal shelter, this number is searched in a database to find the pet owner’s contact information.

 Benefits of Microchipping

 A study of more than 7,700 lost animals at animal shelters in 23 states showed that microchipped pets are far more likely to be returned to their families.
-In that study, microchipped lost dogs were returned to their families at more than double the overall rate for all lost dogs (both microchipped and not microchipped).
+In that study, microchipped lost dogs were returned to their families at more than double the overall rate for all lost dogs (both microchipped and not).
 For lost cats, the difference in return rates was even more dramatic.

 For microchipped animals that weren’t returned to their families, the most common reason was an incorrect or disconnected owner telephone number in the microchip registry database.
-So don’t forget to register your pet’s microchip, and keep your contact information up-to-date.
+So don’t forget to register your pet’s chip, and keep your contact information up-to-date.

 August 15 is Check the Chip Day each year, when all owners are encouraged to confirm and update the contact information registered with their pets’ microchips.
-The American Animal Hospital Association’s (AAHA) Universal Pet Microchip Lookup Tool allows users to enter a microchip code, then directs them to participating microchip registries associated with that microchip.
+The American Animal Hospital Association’s (AAHA) Universal Pet Microchip Lookup Tool allows users to enter a microchip code, then directs them to participating registries associated with that code.